KottenAlin/OutOfAmo/README.md

 - Add speedrun timer at the end showing how fast you played the game.
 - Add visuals to make it easier to find the target when shooting.
 - Make more userfriendly by giving visual or audio for several of our fuctions.
 Mainly that you have limited time and that you need items (popcorn and missile)
+- When you die it says the victim fleed the scene, it should say you died.

 ## Known bugs